-Between 1997 and 2004, the latest years for which reliable information is available, federal land ownership increased from 563.3 million acres to 654.7 million.^[4] That is an increase of more than 90 million acres, or a 16 percent increase, over a very short period of time.
+Between 1997 and 2004, the latest years for which reliable information is available, federal land ownership increased from 563.3 million acres to 654.7 million. ^[4] That is an increase of more than 90 million acres, or a 16 percent increase.

-The amount of land owned by the government is equivalent to the total land mass of 27 States.
+The amount of land owned by the government is equivalent to the land in 27 States.